magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38827-Customers-receive-an-order-shipment-email-containing-an-error-message.md

 ## Issue

-An error message is received when the “Notify Customers by Email” option for shipment is selected.
+When the Notify Customers by Email option for shipment is selected, customers receive an email containing the following error message:  *We're sorry, an error has occurred while generating this content*.

 <ins>Steps to reproduce</ins>: